WordPress and Wix are two of the most popular website building tools out there.

-- They are both built with SEO (search engine optimization) in mind, which means that they will help you rank in Google.
+- They are both built with SEO (search engine optimization) tools.
+This means that they will help you rank in Google.

-- They both give you access to basic social media integration (share your content or products to various social media networks).
+- They both give you access to basic social media integration (share your content or products on various social media networks).

 - They both give you access to website traffic stats.

-As you can see – and it’s something I want to emphasize – neither of the platforms are lacking in any significant area.
-For the most part, if you want to launch yourself a nice, optimized, modern, and great-looking website, you can do that with either of the platforms – WordPress or Wix.
+As you can see – it’s something I want to emphasize – neither of the platforms is lacking in any significant area.
+For the most part, if you want to launch yourself a nice, optimized, modern, and great-looking website, you can do that with either WordPress or Wix.

-However, the devil is in the details.
-Based on your specific needs and preferences, one of these tools might be much better for you than the others.
-Here’s how it plays out, tool by tool:
+The devil is in the details.
+Based on your specific needs and preferences, one of these tools might be much better for you than the other.
+Here are the details, tool by tool:

-- WordPress is an all-in-one package of website software.
-Think of it this way; similarly to how MacOS or Windows runs your laptop, WordPress runs your website.
+- WordPress is an all-in-one packaged website software.
+Think of it this way: Similarly to how MacOS or Windows runs your laptop, WordPress runs your website.
 It sits in the background and makes sure that you can easily configure your website, edit and publish your content.

 - Depending on the hosting company you choose, you might have to install WordPress on the server yourself, or the hosting company might be able to do that for you.
 (The hosting company we always recommend gives you access to a 1-click WordPress install.)

-- After having WordPress taken care of, you also need to install a WordPress theme and some plugins – this is how you obtain a custom design for your website and some additional functionality.
+- After that, you will also need to install a WordPress theme and some plugins.
+This is how you obtain a custom design for your website and some additional functionality.
 There are thousands of themes and plugins available on the web, both free and paid.

-- To take full advantage of what WordPress offers, some website building skills are required – since the plugin and theme setup can get complicated at times.
-Depending on how much you want to adjust, you might even have to write custom code or build custom design elements – this is where hiring a designer or developer might come into the picture.
+- To take a full advantage of what WordPress offers, some website building skills are required.
+The plugin and theme setup can get complicated at times.
+Depending on how much you want to adjust, you might even have to write custom code or build custom design elements.
+This is why you might have to consider hiring a designer or developer.

-- WordPress itself is completely free and open source.
-Basically, software-wise, you can get all the components you need to build your website for free.
-What isn’t free, though, is your domain name and web hosting.
+- WordPress itself is completely free and an open source.
+Software-wise, you can get all the components you need to build your website for free.
+What isn’t free, is your domain name and web hosting.
 The former is usually $10 a year, and the latter, as I mentioned above, usually starts at $5 a month.
 We’ll discuss the costs a bit more in depth below.

 - WordPress is a state-of-the-art software.
 It has all the website management features you might need.
 It’s currently being used by nearly 30% of the entire internet.

 - There’s no support per se.
 While you get access to a dedicated WordPress community, there’s no single entity that provides customer support by default.
-Though, you can work with many WordPress support agencies for a fee.
+Remember that you can work with many WordPress support agencies for a fee.

 The cost of WordPress

-While WordPress itself is completely free, you need some additional components to build a fully functional website with it.
-Let’s add things up:
+While WordPress itself is completely free, you need some additional components to build a fully functional website.

 - Domain name: $10 a year (here’s how to register a domain name).

-- Hosting: $5 a month (here you can find 10 best WordPress hosting providers).
+- Hosting: $5 a month (you can find 10 best WordPress hosting providers in this article).

-- (Optional) premium theme: $40+ (if you want to make your website look more unique by using a premium design, but there are free themes, too).
+- (Optional) premium theme: $40+ (if you want to make your website look unique by using a premium design, but there are also best themes).

 Adding all of the above together and we have around $70 a year to run your WordPress website (domain + hosting).
 If you want a premium theme, the cost grows to $110 or more.